cavefire/Bose-Homeassistant/README.md

 ### Supported Devices

-All devices controllable using the BOSE App should work.
+All devices commected via WiFi and controllable using the BOSE App should work.
 Here is the list of devices, that have been tested:

 **Soundbars:**
 - [x] Soundbar 500